vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 xcpclient --offline --elf .pio/build/lilygo-t-display-s3/firmware.elf --a2l esp32_freertos_demo.a2l --elf-unit-filter xcp_demo
 ```

 `--elf-unit-filter xcp_demo` keeps the generated A2L focused on this demo application instead of adding all symbols from all linked code.
+Use `--offline --udp --dest-addr x.x.x.x" to write the target IP address into the A2l file, otherwise it will default to localhost and you need to change it manually in CANape.

 Advanced examples: